-- O1.
-Generate efficient travel patterns across the site to reduce VKTs. - O2.
-Maximise the use and support the viability of public transport services. - O3.
-Avoid potential conflicts between various land uses.
+- OI.
+To generate efficient travel patterns across the site to reduce VKTs. - O2.
+To maximise the use and support the viability of public transport services. - O3.
+To avoid potential conflicts between various land uses.

 - C1.
 Locate higher traffic generating land (office, retail) uses in close proximity (within 400 metres, walking distance) to public transport stops, nodes or interchanges on regional transport routes (such as the transitway) to reduce traffic generation and improve public transport usage and service viability. - C2.
 Provide appropriate and conveniently located services such as shops and open space to reduce trip length and encourage use of pedestrian / cycleway networks. - C3.
 Ensure that land uses are well integrated with public transport stops, nodes and interchanges so as to provide safe, attractive and inviting environments for public transport patrons. - C4.
-Separate residential and employment precincts to avoid potential road function conflicts.
+Separate residential and employment precincts to avoid potential road function conflicts. - C5.
+Favour co-locating similar or co-dependent employment developments within close proximity in order to generate potential synergies in transport and freight, so as to: - a) maximise simultaneous servicing by one vehicle thereby reducing the number of trips entering and leaving the site;

-- C5.
-Favour co-locating similar or co-dependent employment developments within close proximity in order to generate potential synergies in transport and freight, so as to: - maximise simultaneous servicing by one vehicle thereby reducing the number of trips entering and leaving the site; - improve trip containment levels within the site; and - manage travel demand.
+- b) improve trip containment levels within the site; - c) manage travel demand.
 The location of co-dependent developments is primarily market driven.
 However, the marketing and sales promotion strategies employed can have a significant impact on the type of land uses attached to the development site and should be employed as a travel demand management tool.

-2.4.4 Access and circulation
+4.4.
+Access and Circulation

-- O1.
-Ensure safe access movements to/from the Pemulwuy north employment area. - O2.
-Provide access through the employment area to improve the regional road network. - O3.
-Provide access to the employment area for employment land uses which minimise impacts on the surrounding local community. - O4.
-Construct roads in such a way to accommodate the anticipated traffic volumes and in particular heavy vehicles.
+- OI.
+To ensure safe access movements to/from the Pemulwuy north employment area. - O2.
+To provide access through the employment area to improve the regional road network. - O3.
+To provide access to the employment area for employment land uses which minimise impacts on the surrounding local community. - O4.
+To construct roads in such a way to accommodate the anticipated traffic volumes and in particular heavy vehicles.
 For example, to ensure that road access facilities are commensurate with the scale and extent of the proposed development and compatible with the surrounding traffic network. - O5.
-Provide a 50 metre road reserve which allows for the future provision of a 25 metre wide transitway by the RMS. - O6.
-Minimise potential conflict between street traffic and pedestrians caused by the vehicular movements to and from the site. - O7.
-Minimise potential conflict between service vehicle (heavy vehicle) with smaller vehicle.
+To provide a 50 metre road reserve which allows for the future provision of a 25 metre wide transitway by the RMS. - O6.
+To minimise potential conflict between street traffic and pedestrians caused by the vehicular movements to and from the site. - 07.
+To minimise potential conflict between service vehicle (heavy vehicle) with smaller vehicle.